whittlem/pycryptobot/Scanner.md

 	"enableleverage" : 0, - 1/0 allow coins with UP or DOWN prefix/suffixes.
 	"maxbotcount" : 5, - number of maximum bots running concurrently (not including an with open orders).
     "autoscandelay" : 0 - number of hours between auto scans, 0 is non scheduled.
+	"enable_buy_next": 1 - 1/0 enable/disable buy_next from scanner output, this taken from EMA(ema12ltema26), if disabled buy_next will be ignored
 }

 If you already have the Telegram Bot running you will need to run /setcommands to pull in the latest commands, this will give you the following commands: